he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monster/Shocker Lizard.md

 ###  Shocker Lizard Traps

-[[Kobold]] are particularly fond of using shocker lizards in their trap designs, although such traps rarely keep the shocker lizards' safety and comfort in mind, forcing these cruel but creative kobolds to constantly replace the permanently restrained lizards they've set up to defend their lairs.
+[[DATABASE/monsterfamily/Kobold|Kobolds]] are particularly fond of using shocker lizards in their trap designs, although such traps rarely keep the shocker lizards' safety and comfort in mind, forcing these cruel but creative kobolds to constantly replace the permanently restrained lizards they've set up to defend their lairs.